Midvinterblot

 The first chapter of a forthcoming novel

 My parents were entirely adequate.
 My father was a trapper; my mother was whatever the wives of trappers did in those days.
 Sometimes, when my mother partook of vodka, she would become convinced that she was the illegitimate daughter of some nobleman.
-She spoke of his estate on the Neva river, where she recalled herself toddling along poplar-line alleys and hiding alder cones under the Roman columns of the gazebo.
+She spoke of his estate on the Neva river, where she recalled herself toddling along poplar-lined alleys and hiding alder cones under the Roman columns of the gazebo.
 She did not seem particularly interested in the role her own mother had played in all this: sometimes she was a cook or a washerwoman, other times a parishioner whom the mustachioed rascal had met on one of his contemplative rides.
 His horse had been a dapple gray Orlov mare, she was sure of it.

 By my fourth year we had reached an understanding: she would talk, and I would ask what various things had looked like.
 The chapel in the hazelnut grove had red painted eaves, which were to be avoided in the winter because of icicles.
 Dutch irises grew around the fountain where a nude mariner wrestled with a dolphin.
 There was once a viper in the peony bed, and she had cried until the farrier killed it with his hammer.
 My grandfather, who lived on top of the stove, was deaf and could neither confirm nor deny.